 We love covering a lot of ground to see as much of this country as possible.
 There’s SO MUCH out there!
 The challenge is it takes time to plan, pack up, move and explore.
 That’s fine if you have the time, but we have kids and a business.

 We’ve learned that we need to slow down and get into a routine.
 That allows us to focus on running and growing our business.

-A way to compensate to still see a lot of new and exciting places is we binge on our travels and will take a month or two at a time with extensive travel.
+A way to compensate and still see a lot of new and exciting places, is we binge on our travels and will take a month or two at a time with extensive travel.
 We’ll take these high volume travel trips 2-4 times a year where we cover A LOT of ground.
 The rest of the time is staying in a couple of different regions for longer stays.